Denzo77/PyLightShow/README.md

 1. [x] Issues with drawing at 60 Hz - Brought it down to 30
 2. [ ] Find alternative to queue for getting data from callback (only interested in latest version)
 3. [ ] Random level changes on spectrogram - related to (2)?
+4. [x] Fix issue with sensitivity becoming a bool. - changed to use np.maximum
+5. [ ] BaseBeatDetect.beat is not returning an array.

 ## Possible future goals:
 - Extend for MIDI IO.